 We can do better: Rates will improve as the best practices spread.
 Survival in hospitals is better on weekdays and in some hospitals.
 Survival outside is better for some ambulance services.

 Mental outcomes can improve in the first 6 months after hospital discharge.

-CPR survivors (whose heart stopped in a hospital) had about the same frequency of mental problems before and after CPR, based on 12,000 survivors 2000-2009:
+CPR survivors (whose heart stopped in a hospital) had higher frequency of mental problems after CPR than before, based on 12,500 survivors 2000-2009, the most recent study:

 Organ Donation: 2015 guidelines say liver and kidneys may be donated if CPR is done, even without success, and all organs can be donated if the patient revives but dies in the hospital.
 Donations may still be limited by hospital abilities and patient condition.